Forestry crews battling two large fires in the Cherokee National Forest

 One of the fires is in Cocke County, and the other is roughly 10 miles southeast of Tellico Plains in North Carolina.

-According to the Tennessee Division of Forestry, a 50-acre wildfire is burning in the area of Meadow Creek Road in Cocke county, which is about 12 miles east of Newport near the Tennessee-North Carolina state line.
+According to the Tennessee Division of Forestry, a 340-acre wildfire is burning in the area of Meadow Creek Road in Cocke County, which is about 12 miles east of Newport near the Tennessee-North Carolina state line.

-As of 9:30 p.m., the fire was 5% contained.
+As of 9:47 a.m. on Wednesday, the fire was 5% contained.
 No structures are threatened, and the cause is unknown.

 The U.S. Forest Service said it has called in engines, a dozer, and helicopters to contain the fire.
 Fire crews were able to cool the ridgeline and slow its progression.